Come and join the fun …. We need friendly, outgoing

 and welcoming volunteers to assist at our regular online group meet

 Our members really enjoy getting together having a good chat about all

 sorts of things and, here at Deafblind UK, we hold regular meetings where

-our members get together over the phone.
+our members get together online.

 How can you help…?

 Virtual Group Volunteers (a term which incorporates both telephone and

 video based roles) are a fantastic support to our members and you can also